dnhldbrndt/ovulation-calculator/README.md

 - React: Frontend library for building user interfaces.
 - JavaScript: Programming language for web development.
 - HTML5 & CSS3: Markup and styling for the application.
-- Date-fns: A modern JavaScript date utility library.
+- React Calendar: A flexible and customizable calendar component for React.